mrzaizai2k/multilanguage_invoice_ocr/docs/restful_api.md

 - The `user_uuid` field in the body identifies the user uploading the invoice.
 - The response includes the `invoice_uuid` of the uploaded invoice and a confirmation message.

-Here’s the updated Markdown for the DELETE API with `user_uuid` included:

 ### 2.2 Delete Invoice Image